criteo/criteo-api-java-sdk/sdks/retailmedia_2022-04/docs/CampaignApi.md

         CampaignApi apiInstance = new CampaignApi(defaultClient);
         String accountId = "accountId_example"; // String | The given account id
         List<String> limitToCampaignId = Arrays.asList(); // List<String> | The campaign ids that you would like to limit your result set to
-        String limitToType = "limitToType_example"; // String | The campaign types that you would like to limit your result set to
-        List<String> limitToId = Arrays.asList(); // List<String> | The ids that you would like to limit your result set to
-        Integer pageIndex = 56; // Integer | The 0 indexed page index you would like to receive given the page size Integer pageSize = 56; // Integer | The maximum number of items you would like to receive in this request
+        String limitToType = "Unknown"; // String | The campaign types that you would like to limit your result set to List<String> limitToId = Arrays.asList(); // List<String> | The ids that you would like to limit your result set to Integer pageIndex = 56; // Integer | The 0 indexed page index you would like to receive given the page size Integer pageSize = 56; // Integer | The maximum number of items you would like to receive in this request